 5.1.1 Upon Registration

-Upon completing registration, Participants and their Supervisors will be granted access to The Earth Prize Learning Portal - where they will be able to watch the online learning material -, The Earth Prize Mentorship Portal - where they will be able to anonymously ask questions to The Earth Prize Mentors -, and The Earth Prize Submissions Portal - where they will be able to work on and submit their project.
+Upon completing registration, Participants and their Supervisors will be granted access to The Earth Prize Learning Portal - where they will be able to watch online learning material -, The Earth Prize Mentorship Portal - where they will be able to anonymously ask questions to The Earth Prize Mentors -, and The Earth Prize Submissions Portal - where they will be able to work on and submit their project.

-5.1.2 Registration Confirmation
+5.1.2 Registration Completion

-By 30th November, 2022 at 12h00 PM CET, Participants must confirm their participation in The Earth Prize by completing their (i) Student Verification Form and by submitting their (ii) Problem Definition and (iii) Motivation Statement.
+By 30th November, 2024 at 12h00 PM CET, Participants must confirm their participation in The Earth Prize by completing their (i) Student Verification Form and by submitting their (ii) Problem Definition and (iii) Motivation Statement.
 At the end of the Registration Phase, all teams who have successfully completed their registration will be invited to the Submissions Phase.
 More detailed information about the Registration Phase requirements can be found in The Earth Prize Participant Submission Guidelines.

 5.2 Submissions Phase